Sales in real estate can be an intimidating and scary situation.

 By practicing a system like that with roleplays and real potential clients, you will become more authentic and spontaneous in sales calls.

 One of the best I have come across in this context is the so-called G.U.T.S. sales system by Claude Diamond.

-He offers different training programs for real estate professionals, including many group roleplays.
+He offers training programs for real estate professionals, including many groups roleplays.